ralfbiedert/openh264-rs/openh264/README.md

 - **Which exact OpenH264 version does this use?**

-  See [this file](https://github.com/ralfbiedert/openh264-rust/tree/master/openh264-sys2/upstream/VERSION) for the upstream URL and Git hash used on lastest master.
+  See [this file](https://github.com/ralfbiedert/openh264-rust/tree/master/openh264-sys2/upstream/VERSION) for the upstream URL and Git hash used on latest master.

 - **I need to fix an important OpenH264 security hole, how can I update the library?**